GuzlejM/Phantom-Bookmarks/README.md

 React - URL Bookmarking System

+# Overview

-Bookmark your URLs, edit them and delete by your needs.
+This is bookmarks web app which lets you, bookmark your URLs, edit them and delete by your needs.
+With Pagination and clear all bookmarks feature.

+# Tools used for development

+Babel
+Eslint
+Material UI
+Webpack